alexec/maven-vbox-plugin/README.md

     mvn verify

-Usage
----
-The main mojos are:

-* clean - deletes all VMs
-* create - creates all VMs
-* provision - provisions all VMs

-Additionally, a mojo for creating VM templates:

-* create-definition - creates a VM template definition
+Maven searches for VM definitions (see below) under src/main/vbox.

+Definitions
+===
-Definitions can be found in src/test/vbox/UbuntuServer.
+Definitions can be found in src/test/vbox.
 Typically you'd create a series of definitions in src/main/vbox, alongside supporting files, for example an Ubuntu server might be named "UbuntuServer":

     src/main/vbox/
         UbuntuServer/         - The name of the server.